Buca/HashDress/README.md

 # HashDress
 A library to handle changes in the URLs hash.
-It's kind of like like a server framework, supports directories, redirecting, and query string ( in a very generalized manner ).
+It's kind of like like a server framework, supports directories, redirecting, and query strings ( in a very generalized manner ).